HER-Vaxx Immunotherapy Description

 Clinical Trial NCT02795988: A Study of IMU-131 (HER-Vaxx) and Chemotherapy Compared to Chemotherapy Only in Patients With HER2 Positive Advanced Gastric Cancer

 - The Phase 1b study aims to determine the safety and tolerability of IMU-131 and identify the Recommended Phase 2 Dose (RP2D) of IMU-131 in combination with chemotherapy in HER2/neu overexpressing ACS to carry into the Phase 2 dose-expansion study.

-- The Phase 2 component will be submitted as an amendment and will be initiated following completion of Phase 1b.
+- The Phase 2 component will be submitted as an amendment and will be initiated following Phase 1b.

-- Phase 2 will be designed to further characterize the safety and to explore clinical activity of IMU-131 in combination with chemotherapy in HER2/neu overexpressing ACS.
+- Phase 2 will be designed to characterize the safety further and explore the clinical activity of IMU-131 in combination with chemotherapy in HER2/neu overexpressing ACS.

 - The Phase 2 study is a randomized, open-label comparison of IMU-131 plus standard of care chemotherapy versus standard of care chemotherapy alone.